midleo/midleo-core/README.md

 ## What is Midleo Core?
 Midleo Core is software made by IT for IT.
 It can help people working in administration and development section to better organize their resources - servers, firewal rules, application servers, documents, visio diagrams.
 It can help for better organize your daily tasks and collaborate more with the colleagues.
+With Midleo Core, you can import Word , PDF, Visio documents and save them as text in database.
+You can batch import multiple documents from shared drive - recursive import.

 ## Take a look